World Pneumonia Day: Air Pollution Increases Risk Of Pneumonia: Here's What Parents Can Do To Protect Their Kids

 - Pneumonia can weaken children’s immune systems

-In the past few weeks, the deteriorating quality of air in major cities across the country has dominated newspaper headlines.
-This has become such a serious concern that the Delhi government has even declared the situation as a 'public health emergency', and for good reason - the effects of air-pollution are far-reaching, especially for children.
+The deteriorating quality of air in major cities across the country has dominated newspaper headlines.
+This has become such a serious concern as the effects of air-pollution are far-reaching, especially for children.
+On World Pneumonia Day, lets know more about pneumonia and how we can keep our kids safe.

 A recent World Health Organization report showed that over 100,000 children under five in India died due to indoor and outdoor air pollution in 20161.
 One important threat to child health posed by household air pollution is pneumonia, which is the leading infectious cause of death among children under five in the country and the world.